-When I was interviewed by The Active Times, I was asked specifically about my weight loss story.
-It wasn't until I was in the midst of my response that I realized, I have two of them.
+When I was interviewed by The Active Times, I was asked specifically about my weight loss story and discovering fitness over 40 (and now 50).
+It wasn't until I was in the midst of my response that I realized, I've had more than one.

 My first weight loss story started in my twenties